princepiper28/wireframing/README.md

 ---

 By focusing on these core elements, wireframes help transform abstract ideas into clear, functional interfaces — laying a strong foundation for UI/UX design and development.

+## 🧭 Types of Wireframes

+Wireframes generally come in two main types based on their level of detail: **Low-Fidelity** and **High-Fidelity**.
+Each serves a specific purpose at different stages of the design process.

+---

+### 📝 Low-Fidelity Wireframes

+These are **basic sketches** or digital outlines that represent the core layout and structure without focusing on colors, fonts, or detailed graphics.
+They are used early in the design process to explore concepts and gather feedback quickly.

+**Characteristics:**
+- Black, white, and gray shades only
+- Placeholder content (e.g., “Image” or “Button”)
+- Simple lines and boxes
+- Fast to create and modify

+**Used When:**
+- Brainstorming ideas
+- Discussing structure with stakeholders
+- Rapid prototyping

+---

+### 🖼️ High-Fidelity Wireframes

+These are **more detailed and polished** wireframes that resemble the final design.
+They often include specific content, branding elements, and real UI components.

+**Characteristics:**
+- Detailed layout with images, text, and UI elements
+- Font styles, spacing, and alignment
+- Interactivity may be simulated

+**Used When:**
+- Finalizing design before development
+- Usability testing
+- Presenting to clients

+---

+## 🔍 Wireframe Type Used Here

+The wireframe used in this repository is a **Low-Fidelity Wireframe**.

+It focuses on structure, layout, and core functionality without visual polish.
+This makes it easier to iterate, gather feedback, and lay a foundation before moving into visual design and development.